eatthefactory/dsa-assignment-junit/README.md

   These testing terms are defined in the textbook

+Make sure your tests run successfully in IntelliJ

 Zip your project folder and email it to me

   You probably want to make a copy before zipping it